shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/interacting-function.md

     Ok(().into())
 }
 ```
 By now the above pattern should be familiar.
-We always check that the transaction is signed; then we verify that the Kitty
-being transfer is owned by the sender of this transaction; and last we call the `transfer_from` helper which will update
-all storage items appropriately.
+We always check that the transaction is signed; then we verify that the Kitty is owned by the sender of this transaction; and last we call the `transfer_from` helper which will update all storage items appropriately.
-### 7. Genesis configuration
+## Genesis configuration

 The final step before our pallet is ready to be used is to set the genesis state of our storage items.
 We'll make use of
 FRAME's `[pallet::genesis_config]` to do this.
 Essentially, we're declaring what the Kitties object in storage contains
 in the genesis block.
-Copy the following code to replace ACTION #12:
+Copy the following code to replace ACTION number 12:

 ```rust
 // Our pallet's genesis configuration.